-Three Year History
+Three Year History2

-As previously stated, TMX Group was initially formed as a special acquisition corporation for the sole purpose of pursuing the Maple Transaction, along with the acquisitions of CDS and Alpha.
+As previously stated, TMX Group was initially formed as a special acquisition corporation for the sole purpose of pursuing the Maple Transaction, along with the acquisitions of CDS and Alpha, which were completed on August 1, 2012.
 Prior to the initial take up of 80% of TMX Group Inc.'s outstanding common shares under the Maple Offer and the completion of the CDS and Alpha acquisitions on August 1, 2012, TMX Group had not commenced commercial operations.
 Therefore, our discussion of the business prior to the completion of these acquisitions focuses on acquisitions and other initiatives undertaken by TMX Group Inc. and its subsidiaries.

-Over the past three years, TMX Group Inc. and it subsidiaries embarked on many strategic initiatives which have enabled it to grow through diversification.
-It also carried out other initiatives with the intention of growing its core business, expanding its products and services, and offering superior technology.
-Further information on TMX Group's vision, business strategies, initiatives and accomplishments, including those initiatives and accomplishments outlined in this section, and market conditions is located in the "Vision and Corporate Strategy" and "Market Conditions" sections of our 2012 MD&A on pages 7 to 10.
-The "Our Business" section on pages 11 to 31 of our 2012 MD&A also contains information on ur market conditions and on our strategies, initiatives and recent accomplishments.
+Over the past three years, TMX Group and its subsidiaries embarked on strategic initiatives which have enabled it to grow through diversification.
+It also executed other initiatives with the intention of growing its core business, expanding its products and services and offering superior technology.
+Further information on TMX Group's vision, corporate strategy and market conditions is located in the "Vision and Corporate Strategy" and "Market Conditions" sections of our 2013 MD&A on pages 6 to 8.
+The "Our Business" section on pages 9 to 31 of our 2013 MD&A also contains information on our market conditions and on our strategies, initiatives and recent accomplishments, including those outlined in this section.